minio/docs/source/installation/deploy-minio-standalone.rst

    WARNING: Detected default credentials 'minioadmin:minioadmin', we recommend that you change these values with 'MINIO_ROOT_USER' and 'MINIO_ROOT_PASSWORD' environment variables

-Open your browser to any of the listed :guilabel:`Console` addresses to open the MinIO Console and log in with the :guilabel:`RootUser` and :guilabel:`RootPass`.
+Open your browser to any of the listed :guilabel:`Console` addresses to open the :ref:`MinIO Console <minio-console>` and log in with the :guilabel:`RootUser` and :guilabel:`RootPass`.
 You can use the MinIO Console for performing administration on the MinIO server.

 For applications, use the :guilabel:`API` addresses to access the MinIO server and perform S3 operations.